 Depending upon where you are reading this, you may already be familiar with rosemary beetle pests.
-Sure, they are beautiful, but deadly to aromatic herbs like:
+Sure, they are beautiful, but they are deadly to aromatic herbs like:

 If you live for fresh herbs in your cooking, you’ll want to know about managing rosemary beetles or if you are in a particularly homicidal mood, how to kill rosemary beetles.